colemickens/cloudflare-dyndns/readme.md

 Second, copy `cloudflare-dyndns.config.example` to `cloudflare-dyndns.config` and make the appropiate changes to the file, inserting your CloudFlare email and api-key.

-Third, edi the `cloudflare-dyndns.timer` unit file so that the app will run as often as you need.
+Third, edit the `cloudflare-dyndns.timer` unit file so that the app will run as often as you need.
 It's set to run every 5 minutes by default.

 Finally, execute `make install-systemd` to install the config file and the systemd unit files.